 And they want to know what that’s going to be like.

-The more you can do to paint an accurate picture of the company/ team culture, the better.
+The more you can do to paint an accurate picture of the company/ team culture when writing a job description, the better.

 You don’t need a Shoreditch office littered with bean bags and pool tables to impress.